Limit Order Books: Empirical Observations in LOBs

-For Canadian stocks \cite{Hollifield:2006}, a range of different volatility measures were found to be correlated with order flow rates.
-For the Deutsche Mark/US dollar and Canadian dollar/US dollar currency pairs, traded on foreign exchange markets, realized mid-price volatility was found to affect order flows \cite{Lo:2010}.
-For US equities traded on Island ECN, and using a variety of different volatility measures, periods of higher volatility were found also to have a lower proportion of limit orders in the arriving order flow \cite{Hasbrouck:2002}.
-During such periods, submitted limit orders were found to have an increased probability of execution, and a shorter expected time until execution.
-Furthermore, on Euronext \cite{Chakraborti:2011a} and for German Index Futures \cite{Kempf:1999}, mid-price realized volatility was found to increase with the number of arriving market orders in a given time interval.
-A similar finding was reported in a study of the NYSE \cite{Jones:1994}; however, a later study of the NYSE \cite{Ellul:2003} reported a positive correlation between higher mid-price realized volatility and the percentage of arriving orders that were limit orders.
+For Canadian stocks, \citet{Hollifield:2006} reported that several different volatility measures were correlated with order flow rates.
+In FX markets, \citet{Lo:2010} reported that mid-price realized volatility affected order flows.
+For US equities traded on Island ECN, \citet{Hasbrouck:2002} found a lower proportion of limit orders in the arriving order flow during periods with higher volatility (using a variety of different volatility measures).
+Submitted limit orders had an increased probability of execution and a shorter expected time until execution during such periods.
+Furthermore, on Euronext \citep{Chakraborti:2011a} and for German Index Futures \citep{Kempf:1999}, mid-price realized volatility increased with the number of arriving market orders. \citet{Jones:1994} reported a similar finding in a study of the NYSE; however, \citet{Ellul:2003} later reported a positive correlation between higher mid-price realized volatility and the percentage of arriving orders that were limit orders.

-On the Australian Stock Exchange, the number of arrivals and cancellations of large limit orders (i.e. whose size was in the upper quartile of the unconditional empirical distribution of order sizes) in a given 5 minute window were found to be positively correlated with mid-price realized volatility during that window and also during the previous 5 minute window \cite{Hall:2006}.
-However, a more recent study \cite{Cao:2008} found that mid-price realized volatility per trade had only a minimal effect on order flows.
+On the Australian Stock Exchange, \citet{Hall:2006} reported that the number of arrivals and cancellations of large limit orders (i.e., those whose size was in the upper quartile of the unconditional empirical distribution of order sizes) in any given $5$-minute window was positively correlated with mid-price realized volatility during both that window and the previous $5$-minute window.
+However, in a more recent study \citep{Cao:2008} concluded that mid-price realized volatility per trade had only a minimal effect on order flows.